Luceafărul (magazine)

-Luceafărul ("The Evening Star") was a Romanian-language literary and cultural magazine that appeared in three series: 1902-1914 and 1919-1920; 1934-1939; and 1941-1945.
+Luceafărul (Romanian popular name of the planet Venus) was a Romanian-language literary and cultural magazine that appeared in three series: 1902-1914 and 1919-1920; 1934-1939; and 1941-1945.
 Another magazine by this name has been published by the Writers' Union of Romania since 1958.

+The magazine was first published in Budapest, Hungary from 1902 to 1906.
+Octavian C. Tăslăuanu became the director of the magazine in 1904, and subsequently moved its publishing to Sibiu (then also in Hungary) from 1906 to 1914.
+The final issue in this format was published on 16 June 1914.

+The magazine was briefly re-launched from Bucharest, Romania, and ran from January 1919 to April 1920.
+It returned to Sibiu, now within Romania's borders, from 1934 to 1939.

+Following the Second World War, a magazine under the same title was edited by Mircea Eliade and Virgil Ierunca from France, aimed at members of the anti-communist Romanian exile.

 Names associated with the first series include Alexandru Ciura, Octavian Goga, Ion Agârbiceanu, Horia Petra Petrescu, Octavian Codru Tăslăuanu, Ioan Lupaş, Aurel Paul Bănuţ and Zaharia Bârsan.
-It appeared in Budapest until 1906, and subsequently in Sibiu.